lolzdev/bitrodos/README.md

 ## bitrodos

-bitrodos is a free and opensource 2D RPG game with a procedurally generated world to explore.
+bitrodos is a free and opensource 3D blocks game with procedurally generated worlds.